15.2 KB · updated 2026-07-06 · md

 cd /path/to/my-project

 The wizard detects common sources such as README.md, docs, src, lib, app, packages, and data, then writes .tesserae/config.json.
-It also configures the default Cognee backend so project ask can try Cognee and fall back to compiled wiki search.
+It also configures the default Cognee backend so tesserae ask can try Cognee and fall back to compiled wiki search.

 For a fully automated setup with Understand Anything and Cognee runtime memory enabled:

-tesserae project setup \
+tesserae init \

 --yes \